Introduction

 Information was added in 2022 and remains in the 2023 guidance, stating that schools should consider online searches as part of their due diligence checks on shortlisted candidates.

-Despite representations from the NASUWT, there is a distinct lack of detail to this suggestion in KCSIE.
+Despite representations from NASUWT, there is a distinct lack of detail to this suggestion in KCSIE.
 We believe that for this to be justifiable and meet the obligations a school has under the Equality Act 2010 and the Public Sector Equality Duty (PSED), the use of online searches needs to be contextualised, addressing points such as what is searched for, how it is searched for and how the information gathered is used.

 We argued that a strict list of criteria needs to be developed to ensure that schools are not inadvertently or knowingly penalising candidates unfairly based on indistinct standards of what is and is not acceptable in their online presence.